-The FBLS, on the advice of its Academic Committee (whose decision is final), awards two academic prizes.
+The FBLS, on the advice of its Academic Committee (whose decision is final), chaired by Lady Dorrian, Lord Justice Clerk, awards two academic prizes.

 The UK Academic Award, for the UK

 Le Prix Universitaire Robertson- Horsington, for France.